SystemRDL/systemrdl-compiler/docs/dev_notes/rdl_spec_errata.rst

 * Since SystemRDL has been co-designed with IP-XACT, cross-compatibility with IP-XACT semantics should be preserved. `IP-XACT disallows this <https://github.com/SystemRDL/systemrdl-compiler/issues/160#issuecomment-1504697766>`_.
-* Richard Weber (SystemRDL standards comittee member) `confirms array interleaving would cause compatibility issues and should not be allowed <https://forums.accellera.org/topic/7513-interleaved-registers>`_.
+* Richard Weber (SystemRDL standards committee member) `confirms array interleaving would cause compatibility issues and should not be allowed <https://forums.accellera.org/topic/7513-interleaved-registers>`_.